luboganev/luboganev.github.io/about.md

 <img src="{{ site.url }}/images/projects_spontacts.png" style="width: 4rem; height: 4rem" alt="Spontacts Android app icon">{: .align-left}

 Spontacts is a social community which allows members to find, participate and create numerous activities at a certain location and particular time.
 Through participating in activities with other community members during their free time, Spontacts members can find and contact new interesting people, who share common interests and look for interesting activities during their free time.
 I have worked as part of an in-house team on a couple of new features integrated in the native Android app.
 For more information visit the [__Spontacts__](https://www.spontacts.com/) website.

+My key contribution to the project was enablind orientation changes in the Android app so that users can browse a map in landscape mode.
+Enabling orientation change required key changes throughout the whole app to handle the additional Android lifecycle and state restoration related to it.

 <div style="clear:left;"/>